wcarmon/docs/rust/json.md

     something_defaulted: i64,
 }

-// Validation fn is the same as for normal Builder impl MyStructBuilder {
+// -- Validation fn is the same as for normal Builder (see structs.md for details) impl MyStructBuilder {
     fn validate(&self) -> Result<(), anyhow::Error> {
         ...